 In Ethiopian context, modern form of financial institutions has been started since the early time of the 19th century.
 The agreement made in 1905 between Emperor Minilik II and Mr.Ma Gillivray, representative of the British owned National Bank of Egypt, becomes the basis to launch the then bank of Abysinia.
-This bank, with full foreign ownership, was the pioneer to start the modern financial institution services of both bank and insurance in Ethiopia.
+This bank, with full foreign ownership, was the pioneer to start the modern financial institution services of both bank, and insurance as an agent in Ethiopia.
 The bank delivered the insurance service as an agent of the foreign insurance company.
 During the time from the establishment of this institution, in 1906, till its liquidation, in 1931, the institution was administrated by the Egyptian National Bank.

-Since 1960s, the financial institutions similar to other business entities have been using the Commercial Code of Ethiopia (hereinafter referred as Commercial Code) as their administrative tool.
+The commercial code of Ethiopia was introduced in 1960s; since then, the financial institutions similar to other corporate business entities have been using the Commercial Code of Ethiopia as their administrative tool.
 In addition, the Maritime Code of Ethiopia was also designed to govern the maritime insurance companies.
 Furthermore, in 1970 Proclamation no. 281/1970 was issued to provide for the control and regulation of insurance business in Ethiopia.

-Concerning ownerships of this institutions, since the middle of 1930s till the military government came to power (1974), evidences indicates that the institutions ownership were having the nature of state, private and foreign ownership types.
-However, after the military government (1974), it culminated private and foreign ownerships through the process of nationalization which merged and transferred all insurance companies in the country to a unitary system of a state owned insurance company named as Ethiopian Insurance Corporation.
+Concerning ownerships of these institutions, a survey taken in 1961 documented that the number of insurance companies at that time was 34 of which one was domestic insurance (i.e Imperial insurance company Ltd) whereas the rest are working as agent of foreign insurance.
+However, after the military government (1974), it culminated foreign ownerships through the process of nationalization which merged and transferred all insurance companies in the country to a unitary system of a state owned insurance company named as Ethiopian Insurance Corporation.
 During this period, the administrations were made through centrally planning organ.